-Mediation is a straightforward process whereby you and your spouse will mutually agree to a third party attorney being appointed to help oversee a formal settlement negotiation between the two of you.
-Mediation would take place at the third party attorney’s office.
-You and your spouse would be in separate rooms with your attorneys and the mediator would act like a ping pong ball bouncing back and forth in between you and your spouse.
-The end goal is to help initiate settlement negotiations, dialogue and creative problem solving on any issues that have kept your divorce from settling.
+Mediation is a straightforward process whereby you and your spouse will mutually agree to a third-party attorney being appointed to help oversee a formal settlement negotiation between the two of you.
+Mediation would take place at the third-party attorney’s office.
+You and your spouse would be in separate rooms with your attorneys and the mediator would act like a ping pong ball bouncing back and forth between you and your spouse.
+The end goal is to help initiate settlement negotiations, dialogue, and creative problem solving on any issues that have kept your divorce from settling.

 Put yourself in your spouse’s shoes when considering a settlement offer

-Sometimes we have a tendency to only consider things from our perspective.
-When your spouse makes a settlement proposal to you it may be your first instinct think how the offer affects you directly before anything else.
+Sometimes we tend to only consider things from our perspective.
+When your spouse makes a settlement proposal to you it may be your first instinct to think about how the offer affects you directly before anything else.
 This would be normal.
-The key to making a successful settlement offer, from my experience, is to do so only after you have thought how the offer is going to sound to the other side.
+The key to making a successful settlement offer, from my experience, is to do so only after you have thought about how the offer is going to sound to the other side.
 Unfortunately, many people do not negotiate in this way.